Octal450/MD-11/FAQ.md

 Some of the functions may be implemented in custom way and still usable.
 Check the custom menus to the right of the "|" for these functions.

-### Q. Why does the cold and dark state load after exiting replay mode?

-The flight recording system does not record the systems or internal functions of the aircraft.
-Doing so would require recording thousands of properties, and this would likely cause bugs and a performance hit.
-This means, that after replay, the systems might be in an invalid state.
-To ensure the aircraft remains functional, we reset the aircraft to cold and dark to reset everything.

 ## Reporting Issues / Debugging

 ### Q. Where should I report issues?